On this page, providing nest sites, making a nest box, food, siting your nest box, success and failure, nest box predators

-Most natural bumblebee nests are down a small tunnel in part or all of an old mouse or vole nest, or they will be in the dry base of a grass tussock or untidy hedge bottom.
+Most natural bumblebee nests are down a small tunnel in part or all of an old mouse or vole nest, or they will be in the dry base of a grass tussock or untidy hedge bottom, and bird boxes that have not been cleaned out are also popular.
 Many gardeners ruin these desirable residences by being too tidy.

 Artificial nest boxes consist of two main parts, the box and the nest.
 Natural nests do not have a "box", the box is the surrounding soil, the grass tussock, etc. The material you use is unimportant.
 Wood is the favourite, but plastic, or metal are also possible.
 Two plastic flowerpots joined together make an inexpensive nest box, as do large metal cans with some form of lid.
 And the easiest option is an old bird box - the kind used by blue tits has a good entrance size - then put in a wad of upholsterers cotton or chopped up dried moss.
 I have made some drawings of how to make inexpensive nests on the nestbox plan page.